 Piedmont is a very small city located in the state of Alabama.
 With a population of 4,714 people and two constituent neighborhoods, Piedmont is the 120th largest community in Alabama.

-Unlike some cities, Piedmont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Piedmont are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Piedmont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Piedmont is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Piedmont who work in office and administrative support (14.72%), sales jobs (10.39%), and management occupations (8.25%).

 As is often the case in a small city, Piedmont doesn't have a public transportation system that people use for their commute.